Valks-Bots/ColorBot/README.md

 # ColorBot
 ## About
-A discord bot that gives a random color to every member in a guild.
+A discord bot that gives a random color role to every member in a guild.

 ![Preview](preview.gif)